 Building a 1,000 horsepower Z06 Corvette takes more than guesswork, it takes precision data to make the needed adjustments.
 When you’re upgrading the stock supercharger, cooling, and fueling systems, you need more than guesswork to help formulate the right calibrations.
 That was Brandon Conway’s problem, and when road racing, a faulty tune can at best leave you on the side of the road, and at worst… well, it’s the worst.

 Enter Brandon’s solution: the iDash DataMonster.
-“I’ve tried a few monitoring products that really didn’t do what I wanted, or needed.
+“I’ve tried a few monitoring products that really didn’t do what I wanted or needed.
 One thing that I wanted was a stand-alone data logger that was decent.
-I had an nGauge and it was very limited and couldn’t really see everything that was relevant to what I was looking for from my ECU.
+I had an nGauge, and it was very limited, and couldn’t really see everything that was relevant to what I was looking for from my ECM.
 It just logged some really basic stuff, and like only 6 to 8 parameters at a time.
 I didn’t want to lug my laptop around using HP Tuners to log what I wanted, especially since I’d be recording runs on a road course.
-Conditions there can be a little rough and you don’t want a laptop catapulting off the passenger seat.”
+Conditions there can be a little rough, and you don’t want a laptop catapulting off the passenger seat.”

-Since running on a racecourse is more demanding than a pull or two on the dyno, Brandon data logs his runs and sends them to his tuner who can see all the data and make the adjustments for the various tunes and conditions.
-The data from the Brian’s iDash quartet helps Brandon’s Vette run at its most powerful, its information helps to ensure reliability and longevity normally not seen in the world of high-powered vehicles.
+Since running on a racecourse is more demanding than a pull or two on the dyno, Brandon data logs his runs and sends them to his tuner, who can see all the data and make adjustments for the various tunes and conditions.
+The data from Brian’s iDash quartet help Brandon’s Vette run at its most powerful.
+Its information helps to ensure reliability and longevity normally not seen in the world of high-powered vehicles.